 What happens to a pond liner affects everything above, which is the pond itself.
 That's why it's also important to sometimes have an underlayment in place to help protect your pond liner from any outside environmental factors like rocks, roots, falling objects, etc. The most common and used type of pond liner is the EPDM Rubber, which is an acronym for ethylene propylene diene monomer or RPE which is an acronym for reinforced polyethylene.

 Finding a pond liner that has strength, benefits, and longevity is when you have a win-win for your pond.
-A case in point is the Carlisle EPDM pond liner that helps a pond receive high-performance from the liner no matter the application you choose for your pond.
+A case in point is the Firestone EPDM pond liner that helps a pond receive high-performance from the liner no matter the application you choose for your pond.
 This includes reflective, decorative, and koi ponds.

 Every pond liner option you consider should combine both aesthetics with design flexibility and long-term durability with easy installation.
 You also want a pond liner that's widely available at a reasonable cost.